eclipse/packages/charts/hono/README.md

 Note that this can only be used with the standard Hono images published on Docker Hub with version 1.5.0 or later.
 Custom built images need to include the Jaeger client in order to be able to report data to the Jaeger back end.
-For the standard Hono components this can be achieved by means of activating the `jaeger` Maven during the build process.
+For the standard Hono components this can be achieved by means of activating the `jaeger` Maven profile during the build process.

 The following command can then be used to return the IP address at which the Jaeger UI can be accessed in a browser (ensure `minikube tunnel` is running when using minikube):